vuestorefront/vue-storefront/packages/core/docs/commercetools/setup-store.md

 Now let's move to front-end side.

-## Vuestorefront settings

-## Configuring your Commercetools integration
+## Configuring commercetools integration in Vue Storefront

 All generated credentials should be used in `middleware.config.js` in `ct` config object inside `integrations`: